rubeon/pyretroprint/README.md

 software.
 Anything that is equipped to print to an Epson FX-80 IBM Proprinter, or HP Laserjet I or II can now use your modern CUPS-supported printer, or simply output PDF documents.

+Atari 825, FX-80 and Compatibles

+* Convert files to PDF
+* Print files to the terminal
+* Send those files to an IPP "everywhere" printer
+* Be used as a pipe for [AtariSIO][asio]'s `atariserver`
+* Print directly from Atari 800XL to e.g. CUPS-compatible printers

+These things take a little bit of work, but already scratch an itch.

 ## Installation